libreswan/libreswan/README.md

 and the wiki at https://libreswan.org/wiki/

 ## KLIPS IPsec stack
-The KLIPS IPsec stack is no longer actively maintained or supported.
-Please migreate to using the Linux native netlink/XFRM stack.
-If you wish to have network interfaces like KLIPS has, please use the XFRMi (VTI) interfaces.
+The KLIPS IPsec stack has been removed.
+Please use the netlink/XFRM stack.
+If you wish to have network interfaces like KLIPS had, please use the XFRMi interfaces via the ipsec-interface= keyword.